 - 2018 – Year 5 – click here

 If you take a look at the chart I keep inside the jar, you'll see Xs.
 That's because I don't use this copy of the chart to track amounts, only weeks that I put in an amount since I don't do this weekly.
 I don't go in order of the amounts—I skip around based on the extra money I have—but this second sheet lets me see how many weeks I'm ahead or behind for the year.
 There are times when I'm able to check off several boxes, but other times just one or occasionally none.
 My goal is to finish with the savings challenge by Black Friday.
-Not sure about you, but I don't have extra money to save once December arrives!
+This year I went into December with that final royalty check.

 This will sound familiar if you've read one of these posts, but I want to say it again.
 There are many variations as to how to do this savings challenge—little amounts to start, bigger ones, jump around, etc.—so if you're interested in trying this, figure out what works best for you and the way you get paid.
 Search on “savings jar” or “52 week money or savings challenge” if you want to see how others do this.
 The past posts that I linked to above also have links to a few blogs about this.